Cryptology and Data Secrecy : The Vernam Cipher

 Computationally secure cryptosystems ?

-As a result of work on a new form of computational technology known as the quantum computer a factorisation algorithm ( this is very technical paper ) now exists to factor giant integers in linear time.
+As a result of work on a new form of computational technology known as the quantum computer a factorisation algorithm now exists to factor giant integers in linear time.
 This was devised in 1994 by Peter Shor from AT&T's Bell Laboratories.
 A quantum factorisation engine running Shor's algorithm could factor a one hundred digit integer in few thousand arithmetic operations, which might well take only a matter of minutes.
 Anyone with access to such a machine would easily be able to read any intercepted message encrypted using a pubic key cryptosystem.
 Prototype quantum computers are already operational ( see the Scientific American article on the NMR quantum computer and this introduction to quantum computing).

 Follow this link for the paper "Randomness and the Netscape Browser" by Ian Goldberg and David Wagner describing their attack on the security of this browser.
 This article provides an excellent introduction to the dangers of using deterministic processes when generating encryption keys.